May 5, 2026

 Home & Furniture

 A tech pack is the foundation of product development.
 It keeps design intent clear, reduces costly mistakes, and helps factories deliver exactly what was envisioned.
-From flats and BOMs to measurement specs and packaging, every detail matters when turning ideas into finished products.
+From flats and BOMs to measurement specs and packaging, every detail plays a role when turning ideas into finished products.

-With Onbrand, creating and managing tech packs becomes faster, cleaner, and more collaborative.
+With Onbrand PLM, creating and managing tech packs becomes faster, cleaner, and more collaborative.
 Teams cut weeks off development timelines, avoid version confusion, and keep vendors aligned in real time.

 Instead of dealing with scattered files and endless updates, everything lives in one connected system built for modern fashion, footwear, outdoor, and home brands.